tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/SDK integration/_index.md

 PayU.apiLogin = "xxxxxxxxxxxx"; // Enter your API Login here
 PayU.language = Language.en; // Enter the language here
 PayU.isTest = false; // assign true if you are in test mode LoggerUtil.setLogLevel(Level.ALL); // Include it only if you want to see the full log trace.
-Otherwise, you can remove it.
+Caso contrário, you can remove it.
 PayU.paymentsUrl = "https://api.payulatam.com/payments-api/"; // Include it if you want to test in a specific payment server and assign its URL.
 PayU.reportsUrl = "https://api.payulatam.com/reports-api/"; // Include it if you want to test in a specific report server and assign its URL.
 ```